bulaxy/Mars_Explorer_Simulator/README.md

  note: explorer will only move vertically or horizontally
 ## How do I use the simulator
+###Setting Up
+This simulator required to run in command line.
+There is three simple steps to get it running
+1. Run CommandPrompt
+2. Change the directory to the Mars_Explorer_Simulator folder
+3. Enter `java -jar MarsExplorer.jar

+###Using the Simulator
 The explorer can be land/move within the 5 by 5 area. that is within 0 to 4 of both X and Y dimension.
 #####Landing
 The explorer can be landed anywhere within the 5 by 5 area, this is done by entering